 The Associate in Arts for Transfer (AA-T) degree in Spanish has a threefold purpose.
 It is designed to help students: increase proficiency in the language; understand the cultures of the Spanish-speaking world; and, meet the requirements for completion of the bachelor’s degree in the CSU or UC systems.
 Students who complete the Spanish AA-T will have a solid foundation in reading, writing, speaking, and comprehending Spanish.
 Additionally, they will have developed a deeper awareness and understanding of the unique and diverse cultural milieu of Latin America and Spain.
 The skills acquired will help students prepare for a variety of careers in areas where a knowledge of Spanish is desirable, such as business, healthcare, journalism, education, communications, public safety, and more.

-- certified completion of the CSU General Education-Breadth (CSU-GE) or Intersegmental General Education Transfer Curriculum (IGETC) for CSU, which requires a minimum of 37-39 units.
+- Certified completion of the California General Education Transfer Curriculum (Cal-GETC), which requires a minimum of 34 units; and

-Students planning to transfer to a four-year institution and major in Spanish should consult with a counselor regarding the transfer process and lower division requirements.
+Students planning on transferring to a four-year institution and major in Spanish should consult with a counselor regarding the transfer process and lower division requirements.

 Code | Title | Units |